josechang/sciinfo/README.md

 		cd ..
 	Back to the folder_name

-* step 4 : install django
+* step 5 : install django

 		pip install django

-* step 5 : copy the existing to this foler
+* step 6 : copy the existing file to this foler

 ### PostgreSQL ###